ANZAOMS Banner

-SMHR 2024 CALL FOR ABSTRACTS
+SMHR 2025 CALL FOR ABSTRACTS IS NOW OPEN

 If you wish to submit an abstract for consideration by the Scientific Program Committee, you must also intend to register for the Conference.
 Online submission is the only method of receipt of abstracts.

-Abstract submissions open Monday 22 April 2024
+Abstract submissions open Monday 28 April 2025

-Abstract submissions close Friday 5 July 2024
+Abstract submissions close Friday 4 July 2025

-Authors notified of abstract acceptance Monday 2 September 2024
+Authors notified of abstract acceptance Wednesday 3 September 2025

-Authors acceptance deadline Friday 13 September 2024
+Authors acceptance deadline Wednesday 17 September 2025

-Early-bird registration close/Presenter registration deadline Monday 30 September 2024
+Early-bird registration close/Presenter registration deadline Tuesday 7 October 2025

-SMHR 2024 Conference Wednesday 6 – Friday 8 November 2024
+SMHR 2025 Conference Wednesday 19 – Friday 21 November 2025

 • Please select Symposium if you wish to submit a complete Symposium session.
-Please have the lead researcher submit all of the abstracts under the one profile
+Please have the lead researcher submit all of the abstracts under the one profile.

 • Please select Rapid Oral Presentation if you wish for your abstract to be considered for a 5-minute Rapid Oral Presentation.